 What is the Jones Act and how might it impact my case?

 The Jones Act, otherwise known as the Merchant Marine Act of 1920, provides a system of remedies for “seamen” suffering personal injury (among other provisions).
 Employees covered by the Jones Act are not covered by the workers’ compensation system.
 There are significant differences between the Jones Act compensation system, workers’ compensation, and ordinary personal injury law.
-It is important to hire an experienced New Orleans Maritime Attorney the understand this area of the law.
+It is important to hire an experienced New Orleans maritime attorney who can fight by your side.

 What are some of the important legal terms used in the Jones Act?